colabottles/toddl/posts/enough-with-dark-patterns-already.md

 ## This Isn't Going To Go Over Well

-and I couldn't be anymore invested in a debate about it.
+and I couldn't be anymore invested in wanting to have a contentious debate about it.
 If you disagree, you disagree.
-If you're hard-lining that it isn't what _you_ think it is, then either do one of two things:

-1. Go with your stance and move on with the day
-2. Do a lot of thinking about how it may affect some people in some marginalized communities.

-I engaged (albeit to my anti-debate stance) in a debate of sorts already on a social media platform.
-Someone disagreed, I should have left it at at that.
-Yet, I fell into the rabbit hole of a vacuous conversation that always ends up with two people having a back and forth and still disagreeing.
-So be it.
-I stand firmly where I stand.
+Think long about it before contacting me.
+Just because it doesn't directly affect you doesn't mean it doesn't affect someone else.
+That goes for anything in this world.

 ## Your Naming Conventions Are Suspect